sfriedowitz/gnn-molecule-example/README.md

 This project is ported from the DeepFindr example found [here](https://github.com/deepfindr/gnn-project/tree/main).
-The raw data for the project is downloaded from https://moleculenet.org/.
+The raw data for the project is obtained from https://moleculenet.org/.